Description of the Twenty

 11. Painting the Round Ware in Blue

-With regard to the rings round the borders of the pieces and the encircling blue bands, these are executed by the workmen who finish the pieces on the polishing wheel while the marks on the foot underneath and the written inscriptions, are the work of the writers who attach the seals.
+The concentric rings around the borders of vessels and the encircling blue bands, these are applied by the craftsmen who finish the pieces on the polishing wheel while the marks written underneath and any inscribed texts are executed by specialist writers who attach the seals.